-Since March of 2011, Museum volunteer April Boggs has been leading the effort to organize, transcribe, research, and digitize the Olive Goodykoontz materials so that the collection may be preserved.
+Multiple museum volunteers have worked to organize, transcribe, research, and digitize the Olive Goodykoontz materials so that the collection may be preserved.

 Click here to read Olive Goodykoontz's journal entries from November - December 1926.
 This includes her move to Arizona and stay in a tourist camp in Phoenix before moving to Chandler.

 1927.
 These entries focus on Olive's time in college at the Normal School of Arizona (now Arizona State University).